 To get some of the benefits of aeration, you can try stirring the mixture every once in a while, but it's not the end of the world if you don't do so.
 Letting it steep overnight provides you with a light brown vermicompost tea that you can then immediately use on any plant, indoors or out.

-When to Feed Plants with Vermicompost Tea
+When to Feed Plants With Vermicompost Tea

+Vermicompost tea is an easy, effective organic way to feed your plants.
 No matter which method you go with, your plants will be healthier for it.

 Compost Tea for Plant Health.
 University of Vermont.